top of page

 Which solder?

-My final tip: Clean the joint afterwards with alcohol.
+My final tip: Clean the joint afterwards with isopropanol alcohol.
 Remove any excess flux.
 Probably not as apparent in the west.
 But out here in the hot, humid environment of Brunei.
 My overhead suffered catastrophically only a year later.
 The flux had eaten its way through the cheap Chinese wire and all the components had turned green and furry.

 Which Wire?